Ultimate Boston Real Estate Investing Guide for 2026

 Housing

-In Boston, the median home market worth is , at the same time the median in the state is , and the US median market worth is .
+In Boston, the median home value is , at the same time the median in the state is , and the nation's median market worth is .

-As for the rental industry, Boston shows a median gross rent of .
-The same indicator throughout the state is , with a nationwide gross median of .
+In the rental property market, the median gross rent in Boston is .
+Median gross rent in the state is , with a nationwide gross median of .

-The rate of occupied houses and apartments in Boston is , and the percentage of empty houses and apartment buildings is .
+The rate of occupied homes and apartments in Boston is , and the rate of vacant houses and multi-family units is .

 Housing Quick Stats